james-stevens/powerdns-webui/CONTRIBUTING.md

 # Branch Protocol #

 Please fork from the `dev` branch for sumbitting code changes.

-The `dev` branch is resgularly merged into the `master` branch.
+The `dev` branch is regularly merged into the `master` branch.

-The `master` is the current stable version.
+The `master` is the current stable development version.
+That is, it regularly changes, but if you clone it, it should work OK.

+Stable releases are puchlished and tagged - available from the `release` tab.